 Recently I came across a cool online tool where you can see which of your words are repeated too often.
 Use this link to the WordCounter.net website and run your WIP (work in progress) within its walls.

-As before I ran the Guidelines page on my web site in this counter.
-In a 1,278 word document I use the word “proposal” 21 times and the word “book” 20 times.
+I ran the Guidelines page on our website in this counter.
+In a 1,887-word document, I use the word “proposal” 28 times, the word “mail” 20 times, and the word “book” 19 times.
 Not abnormal considering the nature of the article.